Chitti-Ankith/Guttenberg-Text/README.md

-# Guttenberg-Text
+# Guttenberg-Text-Vector-Store-Benchmark
 Scraping text from Guttenberg for Vector Index benchmark.

 The script scrapes, creates EvaDB table and inserts the text to create ~1M vector indices.
+We then benchmark and compare several vector stores on their index building time and query response time.
 The scraped text is stored in 'new_gut.txt'

 Ref: https://github.com/aparrish/gutenberg-dammit